Sathyan (Malayalam actor): Personal life

-Sathyan was born in a Christian (C.S.I.)
-Nadar family at Aramada, Thrikkannapuram, Thiruvananthapuram on 9 November 1912 as the first child of Cheruvilakathu Veettil Manuel and Emily.
-He has four siblings named Chellayya, Neshan, Devadas, and Jacob.
+Sathyan was born in Aramada, Thiruvananthapuram on 9 November 1912.
+His parents' names were Manuel and Emily.
+The eldest of five sons, his younger brothers were Chellayya, Neshan, Devadas, and Jacob.
+His family were Nadar Christians who belonged to the Anglican Church (C.I.B.C.) (later Church of South India (C.S.I.).
+Their family home in Aramada was called Cheruvilakathu Veettil.

 Sathyan passed the Vidwan exam, equivalent to Master of Arts before joining St. Joseph's Higher Secondary School, Trivandrum as a teacher.
 After some time, he got job as a clerk in the Kerala Secretariat and worked there for about a year.
 He joined the army in 1941 and got posted as a Commissioned Officer of the Viceroy of India.
 He served the British army in Manipur, Burma (now Myanmar) and British Malaya (now Malaysia) during the World War II period.
 After finishing his term in the army, he returned home and joined the then Travancore State Police as a police inspector.
 During the Punnapra-Vayalar uprising in 1946, Sathyan was the inspector at Alappuzha North Police Station.

 Sathyan was married to Jessy until his death in 1971.
 They have three sons: Prakash, Satheesh and Jeevan.